noctjs/ecs-benchmark/README.md

 This benchmark is designed to test the base cost of constructing and destroying entities into the ECS.

 - **Dataset:** 1,000 entities with a single `A` component.
-- **Test:** Iterate through all entities, and create 2 entities with a `B` component.
+- **Test:** Iterate through all entities, and create 1 entity with a `B` component.
 Then iterate through all entities with a `B` component and destroy them.

 ### Add / Remove